Mansion House Accessibility statement

 Preparation of this accessibility statement

-This statement was prepared on April 2023 and last reviewed on October 2024.
+This statement was prepared on April 2023 and last reviewed on October 2025.

 Our online services are currently being (and will continue to be) reviewed for compliance with WCAG standards by City of York Council's Web Services Team, who carry out manual checks, alongside weekly automated sample testing which (together with usage data) informs and prioritise our actions for improving accessibility across online services.

 Online services are re-assessed for accessibility whenever a major modification is undertaken; 'page content' is checked every time it is updated.
-Our current estimate is that further accessibility fixes to address non-accessible content on this site, will be undertaken during December 2025.
+Our current estimate is that further accessibility fixes to address non-accessible content on this site, will be undertaken during 2026.